Hong Kong tower fire death toll rises to 128 as 200 remain missing, more arrests made

 “We do not rule out the possibility that more bodies could be discovered when police enter the building for detailed investigations,” Hong Kong Security Chief Chris Tang told a press conference.

-Mr Tang also said fire alarms in the buildings had not been working properly.
+He also said fire alarms in the complex had not been working properly.

-Rescue efforts had ended and at least 79 people, including 12 firefighters, were injured, he added.
+Rescue efforts had now been concluded and at least 79 people, including 12 firefighters, were injured, Mr Tang said.

-“Our aim now is to make sure the temperature decreases in the building and once everything is deemed safe, police will collect evidence and conduct further investigation,” Mr Tang said.
+“Our aim now is to make sure the temperature decreases in the building and once everything is deemed safe, police will collect evidence and conduct further investigation,” he said.

 Residents of the housing complex were told by authorities in 2024 that they faced “relatively low fire risks” after complaining repeatedly about fire hazards posed by ongoing renovation works, the city’s Labour Department told Reuters.